AwalaApp/specs/rs000-core.md

 This document only defines [point-to-point](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PointToPointChannel.html) message delivery.

 Each endpoint and gateway in Relaynet MUST have a unique, opaque address known as _private address_.
-It MAY also have a unique Internet address known as _public address_ if the node can be reached by host/port.
+It MAY also have a unique internet address known as _public address_ if the node can be reached through an internet.
 A node is public if it has a public address, otherwise it is private.

 The private address of a node MUST equal to the digest of its public key, computed as `"0" || sha256(publicKey)`, where the `0` (zero) prefix denotes the version of the address format defined in this document, `||` denotes the concatenation of two strings, `publicKey` is the DER encoding of the `SubjectPublicKeyInfo` structure from [RFC 5280](https://tools.ietf.org/html/rfc5280) and `sha256()` outputs the SHA-256 digest in hexadecimal.
 For example, `0b5bb9d8014a0f9b1d61e21e796d78dccdf1352f23cd32812f4850b878ae4944c` is a valid private address.

-A public address MUST be a valid [Uniform Resource Identifier (URI)](https://tools.ietf.org/html/rfc3986) without query or fragment components.
+A public address MUST be a valid [Uniform Resource Identifier (URI)](https://tools.ietf.org/html/rfc3986) without port, path, query or fragment components.
+Its host name MUST be a domain name, not an IP address.
+Refer to [public address resolution](#public-address-resolution) to learn how these domain names should be used.

 ## Messaging Protocols